EzequielZarcos/EzequielZarcos/README.md

 I started in this area with many doubts, I wasn't sure if I was going to like this, but without a doubt I love it, solving problems and the satisfaction of the resolution is something that I enjoy and motivates me to continue improving and advancing as a developer.
 My goal is to be able to get my first job as a developer because I consider it to be a great opportunity to improve.

+- 🔭 I’m currently working on My portfolio and the deploy of my individual project.
+- 🌱 I’m currently learning Responsive desing and typescript

 ## My Skills
 <div align='center'>
   <a href="https://developer.mozilla.org/es/docs/Web/JavaScript"><img src="https://raw.githubusercontent.com/yurijserrano/Github-Profile-Readme-Logos/master/programming%20languages/javascript.svg"  height="55" width="55" ></a>